RXT067/KGGO/README.md

-# KGOFGUW [GŮ:W-tlhlngan accent]
+# KGGO [KGō̊: (tlhlngan accent)]
-Krey's Gaming Overlay For Gentoo Using Wrappers, because gentoo doesn't support that by design nor opinion, KREEEY YOU DUMB DUMB USEEE POOOL OR LUUUUUTRISSS INSTEAD OF ABUSING PORTAGE!! .. no
+Krey's Gentoo Gaming Overlay, because i want OOTB gaming on Gentoo that Gentoo doesn't support by design.. -_-

 ## Abstract
 OutOfTheBox Gaming on Gentoo using WINE with wineapps on platinum.